vexgamedev/VexKit/README.md

 Making Promises via VexKit is possible with the core aswell.

 ### How to convert Vectors or CFrames to tables:
+> [!IMPORTANT]
-⚠️ This is required if you are sending position data to the server, as this data can't be compiled to JSON.
+> This is required if you are sending position data to the server, as this data can't be compiled to JSON.

 CFrames (`Vex.Core.CFrameToTable`):
 ```luau